denoland/docs/runtime/manual/basics/modules/index.md

 automatic documentation generation, semver resolution and improved performance for TypeScript code.
 Deno also supports
-[other platforms](https://jsr.io/docs/other-registries) for publishing modules, such as npm, and JavaScript CDNs like deno.land/x, esm.h and unpkg.com
+[other platforms](https://jsr.io/docs/other-registries) for publishing modules, such as npm, and JavaScript CDNs like deno.land/x, esm.sh and unpkg.com

 By default when you use the CLI, the package will be resolved from JSR.